-Is the app idea you have in mind is cent percent unique & authentic?
-Have you decided on your target audience?
-Will the audience be convinced with your app and would be keen on installing it as soon as it is out there in the app stores?
-Well, the truth is, in all certainty, you can't just determine the future of your mobile app, and what it would hold for it, as that's not how things work.
+Is having a transforming app idea in your mind enough for the creation of a mobile app Does it all it needs Certainly not!
+Implementing an app idea and going ahead with it requires a proper plan of action and without it, the app is bound to doom.
+Proper research and planning is the key to attain optimal and desired results.
+So think, think, and think Is the app idea you have in mind is cent percent unique & authentic Have you decided on your target audience?
+Will the audience be convinced with your app and would be keen on installing it as soon as it is out there in the app stores Well, the truth is, in all certainty, you can't just determine the future of your mobile app, and what it would hold for it, as that's not how things work.

 What is MVP?

 Now it is time to understand MVP and its significance for your app.
-To put it simply, MVP is a Minimum Viable Product that is often defined as a set of vital & minimum features that enables development team to check product viability and determine validity of your idea via app usability & customer feedback.
+To put it simply, MVP is a Minimum Viable Product that is often defined as a set of vital & minimum features that enables the development team to check product viability and determine the validity of your idea via app usability & customer feedback.

 What is the need to build an MVP?